 These live in the sensory supply tub and are dedicated toddler activity tools.
 You have to have some fun tools to play with to keep the sensory bin party hopping.

-Jars/containers: You have to have somewhere to put the goods once you’ve scooped them.
-We love using old jars from spaghetti sauce, jelly, etc. Plastic containers are also great.
+You have to have somewhere to put the goods once you’ve scooped them.
+We love using old jars from spaghetti sauce, jelly, etc. Plastic containers like these are also great.
 Make sure to vary height and capacity with the ones you pick.

-Store it all together for quick and easy sensory fun.
+Store it all together for quick and easy sensory bin fun

 When I need a moment of toddler independent playtime, I grab for a sensory bin.
 In less than a minute, I have a fun play area set up for my son and these bins just don’t get old.